sveiae/website/_posts/2021-03-08-network-security-tests.md

 <!-- leadfeeder analytics -->
 {% include leadfeederAnalytics.html %}

-TLDR: Testing your most important network security controls is easy and incredibly important if you want to improve your security.
+TLDR: Learn how to test basic network security controls to ensure you got the basics down when it comes to nework security.

 If you want to start testing immediately, [register][create account] for a free trial of our testing software.